Today, I’m going to let you in on ….

 - Corn syrup

 And remember, most artificial sweeteners can cause concern as well.
-(I know I know, but these sweeteners really can be as dangerous as sugar itself.
+(These sweeteners really can be as dangerous as sugar itself.
 If you really need to spike your tea with something sweet, go for stevia.)

 2. Ditch fruit